C2DH/maison-du-son/_objects/Bush TR82 BLU.md

  - benjamin-juchem
 ---

 The Bush TR82 is one of the iconic vintage radio receivers.
-Initially produced in 1959 in U.K, This portable radio quickly became popular, thanks in particular to its advertising slogan "Be the Girl with the Bush".
+Initially produced in 1959 in U.K., this portable radio quickly became popular, thanks in particular to its advertising slogan "Be the Girl with the Bush".